metablaster/WindowsFirewallRuleset/Docs/LegacySupport.md

 For more information about other Windows systems and their version numbers see link below:\
 [Operating System Version][os version]

-There are other variables inside `Config\ProjectSettings.ps1` that are worth changing, at a minimum set `Develop` to `$true` and restart PowerShell to enable debugging features and additional requirement checks.
+There are other variables in `Config\ProjectSettings.ps1` that are worth changing, at a minimum set `Develop` to `$true` and restart PowerShell to enable debugging features and additional requirement checks.